Youth Ambassador programme

 - 2016 New Zealand Cadet Forces Cadet of the Year competition

-- Outstanding students from the Limited Service Volunteer programme
+- Limited Service Volunteer programme (external link)

-- Outstanding student from the Services Academy programme
+- Services Academy programme (external link)

 The role of a Youth Ambassador is a voluntary one, however many costs are covered by the New Zealand Defence Force, including: